-The Gibson Les Paul sound is legendary, and some of the best guitarists in the world play Les Pauls.
-No doubt you can name a dozen guitarists that play a Les Paul whose tone you’d love to cop!
-From Zakk Wylde to Jimmy Page, the Les Paul has shaped some of most amazing sounds in the history of rock music.
+The Gibson Les Paul sound is legendary, and some of the best guitarists in the world play them.
+No doubt you can name a dozen guitarists that play a Les Paul whose tone you’d love to cop.
+From Zakk Wylde to Jimmy Page, this guitar has shaped some of most amazing sounds in the history of rock music.

 I’m guessing you don’t need to be further convinced of how awesome a Gibson Les Paul sounds.
 If you didn’t already know this you probably wouldn’t be reading this article!